whitestranger7/react-native-orientation-turbo/README.md

 > **Note**: The library automatically syncs with your `AndroidManifest.xml` orientation settings.
 If you have `android:screenOrientation` set in your manifest, the library will respect and sync with those settings into state on initialization.

+## Migration Guide

+If you're upgrading from a previous version, please check our [Migration Guide](docs/MIGRATION.md) for any breaking changes and upgrade instructions.

+**v2.2.0 Breaking Changes**: iOS native API changed from `OrientationTurboImpl.shared` to `OrientationTurbo.shared`.
+React Native usage remains unchanged.

 ## Usage

 ```typescript